 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Beaver State that have people climbing over each other to get in.

-If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
-We’ll tell you what makes each of these 10 places in Oregon are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Oregon are growing like weeds.

 For more Oregon state reading:

 - 10 Best Places To Live In Oregon